All images used in this website, including all the blogs

 Malta is one of the few places in Europe where you drive on the left-hand side of the road, a legacy of its time under British rule.
 If you are coming from a right-hand drive country, the first hour of your journey will require intense concentration, particularly at roundabouts, where traffic flows clockwise.

-Malta has also implemented a strict regime regarding speed and safety.
-Speed cameras are ubiquitous and often unmarked; speed limits are generally 30 km/h in residential areas and 80 km/h on the fastest arterial roads.
+The country implements strict policies regarding road safety.
+Speed limits are generally 30 km/h in residential areas and 80 km/h on the fastest arterial roads.
 There is a zero-tolerance policy toward mobile phone use.
-Drivers must not even touch their device while the engine is running unless it is integrated into a hands-free system.
-Enforcement is digital and efficient, meaning fines will often reach your rental agency before you have even returned home.
+Drivers must not touch their device while driving, unless it is integrated into a hands-free system.
+Enforcement is digital and efficient, with hidden cameras, meaning fines will often reach your rental agency before you have returned home.

 5. Road Conditions

 The road network in Malta is a tale of two halves.
-Major arterial routes have seen massive investment over the last few years, resulting in smooth, multi-lane highways.
-However, once you turn off into the traditional villages or coastal routes, the roads become narrow, winding, and often framed by ancient dry-stone walls.
+Major arterial routes have seen massive development over the last few years, resulting in smooth, multi-lane highways.
+However, once you turn to the traditional villages or coastal routes, the roads become narrow, winding, and often framed by ancient dry-stone walls.

 6. Travel Season